Ayms/torrent-live/README.md

 It has to be noted that the method works for whatever combination of VPNs, anonymizer networks (like Tor) or proxies the peers are using.

+In addition, in case a peer cannot straight away be deanonymized the method allow to trace the activity of this peer over time.

 More to come.

 ## Transcoding and File conversion